Choral Programs

 Composer Residency - Chamber Choir

-The Green Lake Festival of Music (GLFM) is pleased to announce a Choral Conducting Apprentice Program for the 2023 season.
-This new initiative will select one apprentice and is designed for career-track singers, choral conductors, composers, and music educators enrolled in undergraduate or master’s degree programs.
+The Choral Conducting Apprentice Program selects one apprentice and is designed for career-track singers, choral conductors, composers, and music educators enrolled in undergraduate or master’s degree programs.
 Doctoral students or very recently graduates may also be considered.

 Click here for more information